 • A short biography of the speaker and conference presentation experience

 APATS is an “Applied” conference and while full academic papers are not appropriate, we will consider summaries of appropriate aviation training and education research projects.
+Also, our highly knowledgeable audience expects presentations which are not overt product/company sales pitches.
+(There will be commercial opportunities throughout the conference).

 We sincerely thank all those who propose presentations and will endeavour to respond to all submissions.